Terradue/doc-tep-geohazards/source/community-guide/platform/geobrowser.rst

 .. figure:: ../../includes/geobrowser-contexts-menu.png

-The existing pre-defined contexts are:
+The default pre-defined contexts are:

-- EO data
-- EO processing
+- EO Data
-- Publications
+- EO-based products
 - Community
+- Private

+This can be changed, depending on the Thematic application.

 Catalog Panel
 -------------